 The producer ensures that all produced tea batches are checked for chemical residues in appropriate laboratories and that the importer and the organic control body are informed about the results.

-There are documentations that allow batch tracing back to the farm at any time.
+There is documentation that allows batch tracing back to the agricultural harvest areas at any time.

 The packaging material is free from contamination.

 The producer is ready and financially able to undertake measures at short notice to modernise buildings, machineries and operations to prevent or minimise contamination from environmental chemicals or pesticides and comply with the European food law at all times.